svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 In order to save a new element you can do the following.

-Enter any useful regex expression into the "regex input" efit field:
+Enter any useful regex expression into the "regex input" edit field:

 ![Screenshot of regex input field](./pattern_save_new_regex_input.png)